-LONDON (Reuters) – Shopper numbers across Britain fell 4.1% in the week to May 8 versus the previous week, a third straight week of decline, with rain across much of the country hitting activity, researcher Springboard said on Monday.
+LONDON – Shopper numbers across Britain fell 6.7% in the week to June 12 compared with the previous week, which had been boosted by a school holiday and improved weather, researcher Springboard said on Monday.

-It said shopper numbers, or footfall, was down 6.6% in high streets, 1.5% in shopping centres and 1.3% in retail parks.
+It said shopper numbers, or footfall, fell 9.0% on high streets week-on-week, by 7.5% in shopping centres and by 0.9% in retail parks.

-Non-essential stores reopened in England and Wales on April 12 after more than three months of COVID-19 lockdown.
+Non-essential stores reopened in England and Wales on April 12 after more than three months of COVID-19 lockdowns.
 They reopened in Scotland on April 26 and Northern Ireland on April 30.
+Indoor hospitality was allowed from May 17.